google/vpn-libraries/README.md

 Google One.

-The VPN libraries in this repo are currently adopted by the Google One Android App as of October 2020.
+The VPN libraries in this repo are currently adopted by the Google One Android App as of October 2020, and by the Google One iOS App as of February 2022.

 ## Current status

-The VPN client library is currently available for Android
+The VPN client library is currently available for Android and iOS

 *Important considerations*: The source code in its current form may not be buildable and is meant as a reference implementation that is not intended for